Doug Mink, February 2004

 "Assigned Male", by Sophie LaBelle, is a great web comic about a young trans* woman who really knows who she is, no matter what the adults around her might think.

-Being able to finally be myself in the world is freeing me from constraints which have held me back from committing more of myself to my friends, my work, and my causes.
+Being able to finally be myself in the world is freeing me from constraints which have held me back--though some of my long-time friends may disagree--from committing more of myself to my friends, my work, and my causes.
 If you have any questions, feel free to email me.

 Now that you know, especially if you first met me as Jessica, please be careful about telling other people.
 Since I transitioned, I really, really do not like being referred to with male pronouns, especially by people I am just meeting.
 I'm public to those who know me, but prefer to just be a woman in the world.
 Here is a good list of reasons to not talk about it from a friend of mine.